 “Survival party?”
 Bill asked.
 “Not that survival stuff again.
 You’ll just make my headache worse if you tell me about it.
 I’ll bet it was a thriller.”

 “Yes, it was, as a matter of fact,” Duane said.
 “We had it down here in the basement, since it’s a little more primitive than the rest of the house.
 We tried out a camping stove Sam and Sally brought over, and it worked wonderfully.
-The kids thought it was fun to heat a can of beans over one of those little fuel tablets Sam bought from Nitro-Pak.
-We opened a window for a little ventilation.
+The kids thought it was fun to heat a can of beans over one of those little fuel tablets.
+Of course, we opened a window for a little ventilation when they did that.
 Those little tablets are pretty pungent.”

 “So what glorious goodies didst thou feast upon, Mr. Survival Buff?” asked Bill.

-“We ate a variety of MRE’s and sampled some freeze dried food Sam got from Nitro-Pak as well,” Duane said.
-Sally especially liked the manicotti with vegetables.
-Diane and I thought the grilled chicken breast was quite good.”
+“We ate a variety of MRE’s and sampled some freeze dried food as well,” Duane said.
+Sally especially liked the lasagna.
+Diane and I thought the ham was pretty good.”

 “No,” Duane said, “actually, we had two fluorescent camping lanterns going.
 You’d be surprised how much light those things throw out.”
 He tossed the fallen MRE wrapper he had been holding into the garbage bag.